What’s an outdoor kitchen kit?

 Core Outdoor Kitchen Kits

-- Islands typically span between 3–6 feet
+• Islands typically range in size between 3–6 feet

 Advanced Outdoor Kitchen Kits